taraw28/ling567-22wi-bcj/README.md

     Nganyji ngay nga-n-k-iid-a Broome-ngan
     `Will I go to Broome?’
     ```
+    - The clitic =_(g)arda_ has a clear deontic meaning.
+It is probably related to the adverb _garda_, which means ‘still’ in the sense of ‘X still did something (even though I told him not to)’
+      - Ex(s) for a

+Ngayarda ngankiida Broomengan, gardi joowarda?
   - content questions
      - interrogative placement and intonation
      - ‘Why’ questions: _goonban(kij)_ and _angan_